MyPureCloud/developer-center-blog/source/2021-09-03-transferring-calls-to-external-using-byoc/index.md

 It is also possible to leverage the UUI data, which can be set at the Architect Inbound Call flow level, to carry a token, assigned to your Genesys Cloud customer, as an additional control and verification mechanism.

 See [Data as User to User Information](#data-as-user-to-user-information), under [Sending data on transfer to your SIP device](#sending-data-on-transfer-to-your-sip-device), for more details.

+## Closing Thoughts

+You should now have the necessary information to configure and to interconnect your external system (e.g. 3rd party IVR, Voice Bot, Biometrics Service, ...) with Genesys Cloud using a [BYOC Cloud](https://help.mypurecloud.com/?p=152702) trunk, and to start transferring calls back and forth.

+What I would recommend if you have to implement such an integration is to always **start simple**.
+Try to interconnect using basic and simple settings first.
+Once it works, you'll be able to add more complexity, if you need to.
+Do not forget you only have access to SIP traces (from your external system, from Genesys Cloud) and no server logs.
+So this can make troubleshooting more difficult if you start immediately with a complex setup.
+E.g. Even if your end goal is to use SIP over TLS, do the initial setup with UDP or TCP if you can.
+You'll avoid to fight with certificates.
+E.g. Try to use E.164 numbers and use simple dial plans (***E.164 Number List*** or ***Number List*** match types).
+Don't start with Regular Expressions (RegEx).

+Thank you and have fun!